AZ3Dp/TPU_Aluminum_Wire_Tripod/README.md

 Well, there are variants of the gorilla pod where the legs are made out of 3 pieces of continuous metal that is flexible yet rigid
 This design seldom loses its strength and thius its effectiveness.
 And with some inspiration from REddit, I decided to make the tripod.
+## Design
+So I had found a 3D printed Gorilla Pod design from My Mini Factory.
+It was honestly quite a clever design, taking great inspiration from the Original Gorilla Pid.
+It uses 3D printed segments in hard plastic (PLA, PERTG, or ABS) and used some TPU connection parts (